Almost every blog you visit these days will have some kind of page set up dedicated to a list of recommended tools and

 I’ve been using Thrive Membership tools since 2015 to build my business, and I always swear that I wouldn’t be successful in my business if it wasn’t for their tools.

 Share your experience and add value to your resources page/links.

 #5.
 Don't make all of your links affiliate links

-I know that one of the aims of creating a recommended tools page is to help you improve your blog’s income conversion rate, however, not all your links need to be affiliate links.
+I know that one of the aims of creating a recommended tools page is to help you improve your blog's revenue conversion rate, however, not all your links need to be affiliate links.

-Some links can point to useful books or articles on the web you may have read.
+Some links can point to useful books or guides and articles on the web you may have read.

 If you are linking to any affiliate products, apps or services, I recommend using a plugin like Better Links Pro.

 Once you’ve built your well-organized tools and resources page, it’s time to make it visible on your blog.